 1. If you consider modifying stock house plans, include the cost of plans and modification service in the cost of your total construction budget excluding your land cost (about 1-2% for average modifications).
 By comparison, Realtor’s receive upwards of a 6% commission, just for selling your home.

-3. Allow for ample lead time for the designer when your are sure you will need modifications.
+3. Allow for ample lead time for the house plan designer when your are sure you will need modifications.
 In other words, do not wait until the last minute and expect a quick turn-around.

 Design Evolutions Inc., GA provide modification services on all of their stock house plans.